codehsbooks/apjava/Algorithms-and-Recursion/selection-sort.md

 ##### How it looks

-Here is an example of what a selection sort algorithm looks like:
+Here is an example of what a Selection Sort algorithm looks like:

 ```Java
 /* This is a Selection Sort example with an array of